lilfolr/cits5503-book/Part1.md

 ## Create a virtual environment

-Skip this step if you covered in the previous one.
 1. Type `pip3 install virtualenv`
 2. Then `virtualenv env -p python3`
 3. Finally `. env/bin/activate`. _Remember the dot at the front!_